 Denied ERISA Claims: What Happens If You Failed to Convert or Port the Policy?

 If your claim has been denied due to issues with portability or conversion privileges, it is important not to give up.
 While ERISA is complex, it does award many protections for situations where an employer or an insurer failed to provide proper notice or correct information to the departing employee.
 You still have a chance to collect the insurance benefits if you submit an appeal.
 It is important to remember that in most ERISA denial cases you are allowed only one administrative appeal and a poorly submitted appeal rarely results in a denial overturn.
-Because ERISA laws are very complex and require a thorough investigation, you should consult with an ERISA lawyer who can navigate ERISA laws to your benefit, whether to submit an appeal or a file a lawsuit.
+Because ERISA laws are very complex and require a thorough investigation, you should consult with an ERISA lawyer who can navigate ERISA laws to your benefit, whether to go through the ERISA claim or appeal procedures or file an ERISA lawsuit.

 If you or your loved one is on a medical leave due to an illness, it is important to learn about your life insurance benefits and what you can do to make sure they are in effect even if you are not actively working.
 If your loved one died while being on a medical leave and your life ERISA insurance claim has been denied, you may have a valid claim against the employer or the insurance.
 Our ERISA attorneys have a high success rate of recovering life insurance proceeds for our clients.